 After getting your cultural fix, use the Valley Organic Growers Association’s directory to find a farm to visit.
 Berg Harvest produces cherries, peaches, apples and pears, while JuNo Farms specializes in Asian specialty produce and free-range eggs.
 Once you’ve collected some just-picked produce, it’s time for a glass of wine.
 The West Elks American Viticultural Area (AVA) boasts some of the highest vineyards in North America and some of Colorado’s best wine.
 Have the Yacht Club Red, aged in French oak at Azura Cellars, an idyllic winery and art gallery with lovely views.
 Or Stone Cottage Cellars makes an exquisite Rose of Pinot Noir and has a cottage for those interested in extending their trip.

-Rent an e-bike or cruiser from Cirque Cyclery, a must-visit boutique with a variety of bikes and gifts.
+Head to Cirque Boutique, a must-visit shop with a variety of gifts and accessories made by local artists.
 Purchase a colorful purse or plaid shirt at Refinery, where everything is made entirely from reclaimed fabrics in Paonia.
 Trader Mag’s is a vintage store with a beauty counter that sells products you can only get on the Western Slope.
 Be sure to pop into Root & Vine Market for a glass of wine or a cup of locally roasted coffee.

 Take part in Final Friday Frolics year-round, an art walk through the North Fork Valley Creative Coalition.
 If you like your art with a side of pastoral splendor, go on the North Fork Valley Art and Ag Tour — a showing of organic orchards, wineries and artists’ studios in late August/early September.
 Late November brings the Holiday Art Fair, which is the best place to pick up one-of-a-kind presents.